alsoba13/micronaut4-read-timeout-in-connection-pool-issue/README.md

 It implements a Micronaut 4.1.x service that counts the number of bytes of https://micronaut.io/launch landing page.

 # How to reproduce
-You may reproduce it in two different ways
+Use Java 17.
+You may reproduce it in two different ways.

 ## 1. Run tests